-Furthermore, in 2016, the National Cryptographic Bureau of China implemented a public comment on the draft of the Cryptography Law.
+Furthermore, in 2017, the National Cryptography Administration of China implemented a public comment on the draft of the Cryptography Law.
 This bill stipulates that ciphers are classified as core cipher, ordinary cipher and commercial cipher, and each cipher requires permission for sales and use, or import and export, inspection and certification.

-Regarding the Regulations for the Administration of Commercial Encryption, the MLPS and the Cryptography Law, there are many uncertainties about the definition of the terms used in the text, the specific requirements of the examination, subject ranges, etc. The relationship of each regulation is also unclear.
-Depending on the details of the specific standards and conformity assessment procedures and the manner of operation, foreign-made IT security products may be disadvantageously handled in the Chinese market.
-Regulations may become restrictive beyond necessity to achieve the purpose of national security claimed by China and they may violate Articles 2.1, 2.2, 5.1 and 5.2 of the TBT Agreement.
+Regarding the Regulation on the Administration of Commercial Cypher Codes, Cyber Security Multi-Level Protection Scheme and the Cryptography Law, there are many uncertainties regarding the definition of the terms used in the text, the concrete requirements of the review and evaluation, the scope of regulations, etc. The relationship of each regulation is also unclear.
+Depending on the concrete details of the standards and conformity assessment procedures governing its implementation, imported IT security products may be disadvantageously handled in the Chinese market.
+Regulations might be more trade-restrictive than necessary to achieve the purpose of national security claimed by China and may violate Articles 2.1, 2.2, 5.1 and 5.2 of the TBT Agreement.

-At the TBT Committees since 2010, Japan has been expressing concern about the Regulations for the Administration of Commercial Encryption and the MLPS, together with the U. S., the EU, etc. At the recent TBT Committee, China explained that the Regulations for the Administration of Commercial Encryption and the MLPS will be revised in accordance with the Cybersecurity Law enforced in June 2017.
-Regarding the Cryptography Law, the Japanese government submitted opinions at the time of public comment, as well as at TBT Committees since June 2017, we have been expressing concern together with other countries such as the U. S and the EU, however China explains that the Cryptography Law bills are currently under review and clear answers have not been obtained.
-Therefore, Japan will continue to pay close attention to developments regarding these information security regulations, and will request China to clarify the regulatory content and urge correction so that the regulations will not become unnecessarily strict.
+Regarding the Cryptography Law, the Japanese government submitted comments at the time of public comment and we have been expressing concern together with other countries such as the U. S and the EU since the TBT Committees in June 2017, however China explains that the draft Cryptography Law is currently under review and clear answers have not been obtained.

+Furthermore, at recent TBT Committees, China explained that the MLPS would be replaced with the Cyber Security Multi-Level Protection Scheme, and that the Regulation on the Administration of Commercial Cypher Codes is planned to be revised under the encryption law in the future.
+Therefore, Japan will continue to pay close attention to developments regarding these information security regulations, and will request that China clarify the regulatory content and urge correction so that the regulations will not become unnecessarily strict.